How We Treat

 What is EMDR Therapy?

-Attempting to cope with difficult memories by “figuring it out” (a cognitive/thought-based method) usually does not work because what we know and understand does not match what we feel.
+Attempting to cope with difficult memories by “figuring it out” (a cognitive/thought-based method) usually doesn’t work because what we know and understand does not match what we feel.
 We cannot reason away the emotional experience or resolve it simply by applying knowledge.
 It is a change in our actual felt sense that enables us to cope.

 EMDR is a method that enables us to naturally heal by connecting present events to associated events in our memory networks and allowing us to tap into the felt sense.
 This therapy is designed to resolve unprocessed traumatic memories.
 Eye movements (or other bilateral stimulation) are used for part of the session.
 As a result of this bilateral stimulation, the client is able to gain insights through their own process (not from the therapist’s interpretation).